dv367/dv367/_posts/2019-12-24-potentialFunc.md

 One might have observed in the video that the robot struggled to move when it was near the second obstacle.

 ### 3.5 The Local Minima Problem
+Figure 6 illustrates the condition which might have occured in the simulation test.
+We can see the repulsive velocity acting in the direction opposite to the attractive velocity.
+Resulting in only decrease in the magnitude of the resultant vector.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![minima1]({{ site.url }}/assets/images/minima1.PNG)
 <p align="center">
 Figure 6.
 One obstacle creating a local minima